haseebanwar/create-react-pkg/README.md

 }
 ```

 This Babel configuration will be merged with Create React Package's internal config.
-Now, your bundle will not include all of lodash's methods, just the methods you import into your project.
+Now, your bundle will not include all lodash functions, just the functions you import into your project.

 ### ESLint